Contactify-AG/documentation/User Sync/Azure Graph API.md

 Please note that all admins also need to be part of the user group.

+> [!WARNING]
-> :warning: The Company Administrator role is not currently supported via Azure Graph API Sync.
+> The Company Administrator role is not currently supported via Azure Graph API Sync.
 If you need to manage Company Administrators, please contact us.